jadecobra/python_tdd_exercises/source/sleep duration.rst

            return str(difference)
            return f'{get_hour(wake_time)-get_hour(sleep_time)}:{get_minute(wake_time)-get_minute(sleep_time)}'

-  the terminal shows an :doc:`AssertionError`\ , this time our values are the same except we are missing the part for seconds
+  the terminal shows an :doc:`AssertionError`\ , this time the values are the same except I are missing the part for seconds

   .. code-block:: python